themattinthehatt/behavenet/docs/source/installation.rst

     from behavenet import setup
     setup()

-You will be asked to input a base data directory; all data should be stored in the form :code:`base_data_dir/lab_id/expt_id/animal_id/session_id/data.hdf5`.
+You will be asked to input a base data directory; all data should be stored in the form ``base_data_dir/lab_id/expt_id/animal_id/session_id/data.hdf5``.
 More information on the structure of the hdf5 file can be found :ref:`here<data_structure>`.
 You will also be asked to input a base results directory, which will store all of the model fits.
 Finally, the base figure directory will be used to store figure and video outputs.

-The :code:`behavenet.setup()` function will create a hidden directory named :code:`.behavenet` in your user directory.
+The ``behavenet.setup()`` function will create a hidden directory named ``.behavenet`` in your user directory.

-* In Linux, :code:`~/.behavenet`
+* In Linux, ``~/.behavenet``
-* In MacOS, :code:`/Users/CurrentUser/.behavenet`
+* In MacOS, ``/Users/CurrentUser/.behavenet``

-Within this directory the function will create a json file named :code:`directories` which you can manually edit at any point.
+Within this directory the function will create a json file named ``directories`` which you can manually edit at any point.